George MacDonald Fraser: Novelist and screenwriter

 There was another collection of Dand McNeill stories, McAuslan in the Rough (1974), then Flashman in the Great Game (1975) and Flashman's Lady (1977).
-He was hired to rewrite Crossed Swords (1977) and Force 10 from Navarone (1978).
+He was hired to rewrite The Prince and the Pauper (1977) and Force 10 from Navarone (1978).
 The latter was directed by Guy Hamilton who arranged for Fraser to do some work on the script for Superman (1978).
 He did some uncredited work on the film Ashanti and wrote an unused script for Tai Pan to star Steve McQueen.
 He also wrote a biopic of General Stilwell for Martin Ritt which was not filmed.

 Fraser tried a more serious historical novel with Mr American (1980), although Flashman still appeared in it.
 Flashman and the Redskins (1982) was a traditional Flashman and The Pyrates (1983) was a comic novel about pirates.
 He was one of several writers who worked on the James Bond film Octopussy (1983).
 Richard Fleischer arranged for him to do work on the script for Red Sonja (1985).

 After Flashman and the Dragon (1985) he was reunited with Lester on The Return of the Musketeers (1988) then released a final volume of McAuslan stories, The Sheikh and the Dustbin (1988) and did another history, The Hollywood History of the World (1988).
 When that film book came out he was reportedly working on a science fiction film Colossus and adapting Conan Doyle's The Lost World for TV but neither project was filmed.

 Following Flashman and the Mountain of Light (1990), Fraser wrote a version of The Lone Ranger for John Landis which ended up not being filmed.
 He did his memoirs of his experiences during World War II, Quartered Safe Out Here (1992).

 He wrote a short novel about the Border Reivers of the 16th century, The Candlemass Road (1993), then Flashman and the Angel of the Lord (1994) and Black Ajax (1997), a novel about Tom Molineaux, which featured Flashman's father as a support character.

 Flashman and the Tiger (1999) consisted of three different Flashman stories.
 The Light's on at Signpost (2002) was a second volume of memoirs, focusing on Fraser's adventures in Hollywood and his criticisms of modern-day Britain.
 The latter could also be found in Flashman on the March (2005), the final Flashman, and The Reavers (2007), a comic novel about the Border Reivers in the style of The Pyrates.